ruby/reline/doc/for_users.md

 Other commands:

-- `Ctrl-_`: undo the last editing command.
+- `C-_`: undo the last editing command.
-- `Ctrl-l`: clear the screen and reprint the current line at the top.
+- `C-l`: clear the screen and reprint the current line at the top.

 ## Killing and Yanking

 Kill commands; each kills text beginning at the cursor:

-- `Ctrl-k`: kill to the end of the line.
+- `C-k`: kill to the end of the line.
-- `Alt-d`: kill to the end of the current word, or, if between words, to the end of the next word.
+- `M-d`: kill to the end of the current word, or, if between words, to the end of the next word.
-- `Alt-Delete`: kill to the start of the current word, or, if between words, to the start of the previous word.
+- `M-Delete`: kill to the start of the current word, or, if between words, to the start of the previous word.
-- `Ctrl-w`: kill to the previous whitespace.`
+- `C-w`: kill to the previous whitespace.`

 Yank commands; each inserts killed text at the cursor:

-- `Ctrl-y`: yank the most recently killed text.
+- `C-y`: yank the most recently killed text.
-- `Alt-y`: rotate the kill-ring, and yank the new top.
+- `M-y`: rotate the kill-ring, and yank the new top.
-  Available only if the immediately preceding command was `Ctrl-y` or another `Alt-y`;
+  Available only if the immediately preceding command was `C-y` or another `M-y`;
   otherwise, does nothing.

 ## Arguments